itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 1.2.6 Set Simulation

-​	You can add a physical model solver here.
+​You can add a physical model solver here.

 ```python
 simu = pj.Simulation()